josmaf/aws-project-runner/README.md

 Project to launch Python projects in AWS.

-It uploads your data & code to AWS and run it on the infrastructure you desire.
+It uploads your data & code to AWS and run it on the infrastructure you need.

 Almost no AWS setup required, no risk of leaving costly AWS resources behind after use.